bprinty/Flask-Authorize/docs/overview.rst

         db.session.delete(article)
         return

+    @authorize.revoke
+    def revoke_article(article):
+        article.revoke = True
+        db.session.commit()
+        return

     @authorize.has_role('admin')
     def get_admin_articles():
         pass

-Using the ``authorize`` extension object as a decorator will implicitly check the current user's access to each argument or keyword argument to the function.
+Using the extension as a decorator goes a long way in removing boilerplate associated with permissions checking.
+Additionally, using the ``authorize`` extension object as a decorator will implicitly check the current user's access to each argument or keyword argument to the function.
 For example, if your method takes two ``Article`` objects and merges them into one, you can add permissions for both operations like so:

 .. code-block:: python